 How low can you go with this flashlight game?
 Instead of limbo with a pole, play limbo with a flashlight.
 Lower the flashlight after each round, just like a limbo pole.
 If your body breaks the beam of the flashlight as you pass underneath, you're out.

 This is a fun flashlight game for older children or you can adapt the rules for younger children by making gameplay easier.
 Everyone needs a flashlight to play or players can be split into teams with each team leader given a flashlight.
 Hide items around the house or outdoors like a typical scavenger hunt and provide clues along the way.
 When it's dark, let the kids use their flashlights to find their treasures.

 Flashlight Dance Party

 For even more flashlight fun after dark, throw a dance party.
 Parents know that sometimes the best kid-energy burner is to simply dance it off.
 Grab the flashlights and let the kids make their own disco ball as they have their own dance party.
 Crank up the tunes and watch the lights shine all around the room.
-Guaranteed to bring lots of giggles and exhaustion to your evening.
+This game is guaranteed to bring lots of giggles and exhaustion to your evening.

-If you're not up to playing any flashlight games, there are many other daytime activities to try for a kid's birthday.
+If you're not up to playing any flashlight games, there are many other daytime activities available.